cmcunningham27/Online-Offline-Budget-Trackers/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-Red.svg)

 ## Description:
-An App that allows users to keep track of their workout progress.
+An App that allows users to keep track of their budget when online and offline.
 ![Screenshot]()

 ## Repository